Garland v. Cargill: Background

 A bump stock is a firearms accessory designed to facilitate the process of bump firing.
 Bump firing is the practice of using the recoil of a semiautomatic firearm to increase its rate of fire.
 In the 2017 Las Vegas shooting, a gunman using semiautomatic rifles equipped with bump stocks fired hundreds of rounds into a crowd, killing 58 people, (Note: 58 people died on the scene shortly after the attack.
 This does not include the perpetrator himself (who used the revolver to commit suicide), as well as the other 2 casualties, who succumbed to complications of gunshot wounds between 2019 and 2020.) wounding more than 500 others.
-In the wake of the Las Vegas shooting, ten states had banned bump stocks, and while there was legislation introduced in the U.S. Congress, the bills did not pass due to partisan politics.
+In the wake of the Las Vegas shooting, ten states had banned bump stocks, and while there was legislation introduced in the U.S. Congress, the bills did not pass.
 The Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) also had not taken action, having treated bump stocks outside the definition of "machine guns" in the NFA.
 Following the Parkland high school shooting in February 2018, President Donald Trump spoke out against bump stocks, and the National Rifle Association of America (NRA) also threw its weight behind banning bump stocks.
 The ATF began public comment for a new run in March 2018 which received over 36,000 comments.
 Most supported the ban, but other comments cautioned that the ATF's rule seemed like a runaround the Congressional definition and could lead to criminalization of semi-automatic firearms.
 Following the public commenting period, the ATF proceeded to publish a new rule in December 2018 to repudiate its previous stance and "clarify" that bump stocks were machine guns as defined under the National Firearms Act.